-- Will gain an understanding of the fields of arboriculture and urban forestry along with the career opportunities and affiliated professional organizations.
+- Understand the fields of arboriculture and urban forestry along with career opportunities and affiliated professional organizations

-- Be able to identify native trees and commonly planted ornamental trees and shrubs.
+- Identify native trees and commonly planted ornamental trees and shrubs.

-- Be able to assess the condition of trees and shrubs on a property and be able to write maintenance recommendations.
+- Assess the condition of trees and shrubs on a property and be able to write maintenance recommendations.

-- Be able to use approved equipment to safely work in trees in order to perform tree surgery tasks.
+- Use approved equipment to safely work in trees in order to perform tree surgery tasks.

-- Be able to properly prune and fertilize trees and shrubs.
+- Properly prune and fertilize trees and shrubs.

-- Be able to perform a street tree inventory as well as compile and assess gathered data.
+- Perform a street tree inventory as well as compile and assess gathered data

-- Be able to understand landscape design principles and be able to properly install landscape plants.
+- Understand landscape design principles and be able to properly install landscape plants

-- Be able to propagate plants from seeds, cuttings, and grafting methods.
+- Propagate plants from seeds, cuttings, and grafting methods.

-- Be able to recognize insect and disease problems of trees and understand acceptable control strategies.
+- Recognize insect and disease problems of trees and understand acceptable control strategies.

-- Will gain an appreciation of the day-to-day workings of a tree care related business.
+- Appreciation the day-to-day workings of a tree care related business.

-- Be able to communicate, reason, and interact in a professional manner.
+- Communicate, reason, and interact in a professional manner

-- Be able to use basic GIS technology and computer mapping technology.
+- Use basic GIS technology and computer mapping technology